 - 1. Order Appointing Court Investigator.
 An order appointing Court investigator must be signed and filed with the petition for appointment of conservator. - 2.
 Confidential Supplemental Information.
 All petitions for conservatorship must be accompanied by the Judicial Council form Confidential Supplemental Information. - 3.
 Confidential Conservator Screening (Judicial Council Form GC-314). - 4.
-Handbook For Conservators and Viewing Of Film.
-Before Letters of Conservatorship are issued, each conservator of the person or estate must: (a) obtain and file the Duties of Conservator indicating receipt of the Handbook for Conservators, and (b) view the conservatorship film, available on the Court's website or shown in Room 116 and file the Court's form PR034 entitled "Acknowledgment of Proposed Conservator's Viewing of Film." - C. Additional Powers of Conservator.
+Handbook For Conservators.
+Before Letters of Conservatorship are issued, each conservator of the person or estate must obtain a copy of the "Handbook for Conservators" (available for download here: Handbook for Conservators (ca.gov)) and file the Duties of Conservator indicating receipt of the Handbook for Conservators. - C. Additional Powers of Conservator.
 The Court may, on the petition of the conservator either at the time of appointment or later, grant additional powers to the conservator as authorized by the Probate Code.
 The Court does not favor the granting of Special Powers absent a showing of good cause.
 Any additional powers will be tailored to the specific circumstances of each case.
 Ordinarily, the Court will not grant the power to sell real property. - D. No Attorneys' Fees in Order Appointing Conservator.
-The Court does not grant attorney fees in the Order Appointing Conservator.

-- E. Doctor's Declaration.
+The Court does not grant attorney fees in the Order Appointing Conservator. - E. Doctor's Declaration.
 A doctor's declaration on the Judicial Council Form is required stating not only that the proposed conservatee suffers from a deficit, but how that deficit prevents the proposed conservatee from functioning. - F. Professional Conservators.
 When seeking appointment, private professional conservators must include a statement that he/she is licensed under the Professional Fiduciaries Act of the Business and Professions Code, along with the license number and expiration date.
-All professional fiduciaries who are exempt from the definition of professional fiduciary under Business and Professions Code § 6501, or who are exempt from the licensing requirement of § 6530, must provide information about his/her exemption. - G. Limited Conservatorships.
+All professional fiduciaries who are exempt from the definition of professional fiduciary under Business and Professions Code § 6501, or who are exempt from the licensing requirement of § 6530, must provide information about their exemption. - G. Limited Conservatorships.
 Counsel or the self-represented petitioner should prepare an order appointing the Public Defender as counsel for the proposed conservatee.
-Counsel or the self-represented petitioner should prepare an order directing the Golden Gate Regional Center to prepare a report on the powers requested by the proposed limited conservator. - H. Petition for Substituted Judgment.
+Counsel or the self-represented petitioner should prepare an order directing the Golden Gate Regional Center to prepare a report on the powers requested by the proposed limited conservator.

+- H. Petition for Substituted Judgment.
 Prior Court approval is required for any action specified in Probate Code § 2580, et seq.
 The petition must comply with the requirements of Probate Code § 2583.
 If the petition requests authorization to establish a trust, the trust document must comply with the requirements of CRC 7.903.
 Ordinarily if the conservatee is unrepresented the Court will appoint counsel for the conservatee as Guardian Ad Litem from its Probate Panel for the limited purpose of reviewing the petition and representing the interests of the conservatee. - I. General Plan and Determination of Conservatee's Appropriate Level of Care.
 A General Plan for the care, custody and control of the conservatee must be filed within sixty (60) days of appointment of a conservator.
-The local General Plan form is available in the Clerk's Office or online atwww.marin.courts.ca.gov.
+The local General Plan form is available in the Clerk's Office or online at www.marin.courts.ca.gov.
 The requirement of a General Plan is in addition to the requirement to prepare and file Judicial Council Form GC-355 Determination of Conservatee's Appropriate Level of Care.

-[Rule 5.58 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 6.58 effective 1/1/22; Rule 6.58 amended and renumbered as 6.57 as of 7/1/24]
+[Rule 5.58 adopted effective 5/1/98; amended 7/1/15; renumbered as Rule 6.58 effective 1/1/22; Rule 6.58 amended and renumbered as 6.57 as of 7/1/24; amended 1/1/25]